YOOY/hangmangame/README.md

 ### 2. request_processor.rb

-   it contain all the logic of sending and receiving https request and response
+   send the request and get the response
-   due to its functinality, it will not process the response

 ### 3. response_handler.rb

-   when getting the https response, it will set the apporiate instance variable according to the response
+   when getting the https response, it will set the instance variable according to the response

 ### 4. word.rb